robalb/my-website/astro-website/src/pages/posts/camac-cc32.md

   /**
   * Send a NAF command to MODULE_B
   *
   * handle:     the connection to the CAMAC crate
-  * station N:       MODULE_B
+  * MODULE_B:   the station number N
-  * substation A:    0
+  * 0:          the substation number A
-  * function code F: 2
+  * 2:          the function code F
   * Q:  the variable where the Q response will be stored
   * X:  the variable where the X response will be stored *
-  * return: 24 bits of data
+  * return 32 bits of data
   */
   data = cc32_read_long_qx(handle, MODULE_B, 0, 2, &Q, &X);